 Skip to content

-Form validation in Hyvä Checkout supports both client-side JavaScript validation for immediate user feedback and server-side Magewire validation for security.
-Client-side validation provides fast feedback to users, while server-side validation ensures data integrity.
-Both validation approaches can be used together for comprehensive form validation.
+Form validation in Hyva Checkout supports both client-side JavaScript validation for immediate user feedback and server-side Magewire validation for security.
+Use client-side validation to give visitors fast feedback, and server-side validation to ensure data integrity.
+Both approaches work together for comprehensive form validation.

 Do not rely exclusively on client-side validation!